glu2019/bungalow-test/README.md

 2. Install postgresql10.10

-3. Create admin user for the database, run the following sql statements.
+3. Create an admin user for the database, run the following sql statements.
 ```sql
 CREATE DATABASE bgdb;
 CREATE USER admin WITH PASSWORD '123456';